 Jason B. Gossett, (2015), Gossett serves as an instructor in instrumental music education at Oregon State University and as the assistant director of the Oregon State University Marching Band.
 He holds a Bachelors of Music Education and a Masters of Music Education from Murray State University.
 Jason has been a band director in Kentucky for 10 years where his bands consistently received superior ratings at concert and marching festivals.
 Jason's research interests include criteria for literature selection in instrumental ensembles, and the pedagogical role of the instrumental ensemble.

 Daniel J. Shevock, (2015), Praxes in Confident Music Improvising.
 He accepted a faculty position at Penn State Altoona.
-Dan was a public school teacher in the Pittsburgh Public Schools for 11 years prior to returning for his doctoral work and holds an undegraduate degree from Clarion University and a Masters in Performance from Townson University.
+Dan was a teacher in the Pittsburgh Public Schools for 11 years prior to returning for his doctoral work and holds an undegraduate degree from Clarion University and a Masters from Towson University.

 Nancy Beitler, (2012), The effects of collaborative reflection on the improvisation achievement of seventh and eighth grade instrumental music students.
 Dr. Beitler has taught at the Southern Lehigh Middle School since the fall of 2000.
 Prior to coming to SLMS, she taught instrumental and general music in various schools in the Lehigh Valley area.